DSC-Capstone/2024-25/mentors.md

 There are several action items mentioned throughout this page; they are summarized here.

 - [ ] Check the [**enrollment page**](https://dsc-capstone.org/enrollment) to see when and where your section is being held.
 If you're teaching in-person, the location of the new HDSI building can be found [here](https://map.concept3d.com/?id=1005#!m/246301).
-- [ ] Use [**this sheet**](https://docs.google.com/spreadsheets/d/1HgUoFgO-PoyNKsHSCt4Rxjnh1X1CsyHTccKghtzRI1o/edit#gid=738138438) to find your students' names and emails.
-(Let Suraj know if you don't have access to the sheet.)
+- [ ] Use [**this sheet**](https://docs.google.com/spreadsheets/d/1OnpqtAaOM8ot4emeqBYCsVQc59rFdBvUWDDlIf7eN7Y/edit?gid=738138438#gid=738138438) to find your students' names and emails.
+(Let the instructor know if you don't have access to the sheet.)
   - [ ] Send an email introducing yourself to your students, asking them to complete any pertinent tasks, and reminding them that the first meeting is **the week of Monday, October 2nd**.
-  - [ ] **If you're teaching a remote section, send your Zoom link to your students by this weekend.**
+  - [ ] **If you're teaching a remote section, send your Zoom link to your students asap.**
   - [ ] Choose when to hold an hour of weekly office hours (outside of your discussion time) and share it with your students.
-(Note that we have not booked physical spaces for office hours – if you'd like additional physical rooms booked, let Suraj know.)
+(Note that we have not booked physical spaces for office hours – if you'd like additional physical rooms booked, let the instructor know.)
   - [ ] (Optional) Create a [website](#websites) or Drive folder for your section and share it with your students.
-If you'd like your website to be linked on the [enrollment page](https://dsc-capstone.org/enrollment), let Suraj know.
+If you'd like your website to be linked on the [enrollment page](https://dsc-capstone.org/enrollment), let the instructor know.
   - [ ] (Optional) Create a Slack/Discord/Ed group for your section and share it with your students.

-**Remember that sections begin the week of Monday, October 2nd (Week 1).** Friday sections will have to reschedule in Week 6 due to Veterans Day; plans for the week of Thanksgiving will be announced later.
+**Remember that sections begin the week of Monday, September 30th (Week 1).** For those meeting on those days that are holidays (Veteran's day or Thanksgiving), please reschedule your sessions in those weeks with sufficient advance notice.

 ---